 Brought to London by Mexico City's leading taqueria, this place delivers real Mexican street food to Villiers street, from quesadillas with cheese and Mexican cactus to shredded pork carnitas.
 It can get crowded, so be sure to make a reservation.
 If you happen to drop by, you can always order a margarita while you wait.
 There are two other outposts.

 119 Kensington Church St., Kensington

-Not only is the Thai food delicious here, but it's served at awesome prices—all amidst myriad green, overgrown hanging plants in the back dining room.
-The bar area in front is traditional English style and gets crowded
+Not only is the Thai food delicious here but it's served at awesome prices—all amid myriad green, overgrown hanging plants in the back dining room.
+The bar area in front is traditional English style and gets crowded.

 1A Argyll Rd., Kensington